kitnil/awesome/README.md

 - [grammars-v4](https://github.com/antlr/grammars-v4) - Grammars written for ANTLR v4; expectation that the grammars are free of actions.

+## Ada

+- [steamsky](https://github.com/thindil/steamsky) - Roguelike in sky with a steampunk setting

 ## Arc

 - [anarki](https://github.com/arclanguage/anarki) - Community-managed fork of the Arc dialect of Lisp; for commit privileges submit a pull request.